Continuing Student Housing Application Process, Policies & Procedures

 Students with sophomore class standing can apply to live in Burke large doubles or singles, Michels, MMM, Sensenbrenner triples or VMC.

 Only seniors and juniors can apply for upperclass housing options.
 Groups that include sophomores will not be assigned upperclass housing.
-Upperclass housing areas include: Carriage House, College Houses, Convent, Gries Hall, Prémontré Hall, Rectory, Riverside, Hugh Hall, Townhouses, Vander Zanden and Xanten Hall.
+Upperclass housing areas include: Carriage House, College Houses, Convent, Gries Hall, Hugh Hall, Prémontré Hall, Rectory, Riverside, St. Joseph Hall, Townhouses, Vander Zanden and Xanten Hall.

 Please note that REH reserves the right to assign or re-assign housing units based upon gender needs according to enrollment.
 The residence halls that may be affected are Burke, Michels, MMM or VMC.

 Students will select their assigned bedrooms during the continuing student housing selection process at their assigned lottery date and time.

 All bedroom changes need to be approved by REH after the Continuting Student Housing Lottery Process has been completed.
 Bedroom changes after May without pre-approval will result in a $75 per student fee.
 Students will be unable to change their bedroom assignments during the move-in process.